-Verification involves the static process of verifying the documents, code, and design in order to check whether the software conforms to the requirements mentioned in the documents (SRS).
+Verification involves the static process of verifying the documents, code, and design to check whether the software confirms the requirements mentioned in the documents (SRS).
 It involves Walkthrough, Inspection, and Code Review.
-Whereas Validation is a dynamic process that involves executing the code and check whether the software is working as expected or not.
+Whereas Validation is a dynamic process that involves executing the code and checking whether the software is working as expected or not.
 It involves finding the bugs, which a testing team does through the execution of code.
-Black box testing, white box testing, and grey-box testing are a part of testing in Software Validation.
+Black box testing, white box testing, and grey box testing are part of Testing in Software Validation.

 Q2.
 What is the difference between Test Driver and Test Stub in Software Testing?

 Test Driver and Test Stub are basically a piece of code that replaces the original undeveloped code to perform Testing.
-Drivers are used in a bottom-up approach and are basically used as calling modules if the internal modules are implemented and need to be tested, whereas Stubs are used in a top-down approach and used where the main module is prepared, but the called modules are yet not done.
+Drivers are used in a bottom-up approach and are basically used as calling modules if the internal modules are implemented and need to be tested.
+In contrast, Stubs are used in a top-down approach where the main module is prepared, but the called modules are not yet done.

 For example, a web application has three modules, i.e., Login, Home, and Users.
-If the Login module is prepared but not the Home and Users, the substitute “called” module for Home and Users is Stub as the main module Login is prepared.
+If the Login module is prepared but not the Home and Users, the substitute “called” module for Home and Users is Stub as the main module Login is ready.
 But if the module Home and Users are prepared but the main module Login is not prepared, the substitute “calling” module for login is called Driver.